ucsb-dreamlab/r-raster-vector-geospatial/README.md

 Summer, 2023

 ### Possibilities
+At Geo4lib Camp on July 24, the group will have 90 minutes to look at this geospatial Data Carpentry lesson.
+In the spirit of Un-Conference, we are prepared to take this discussion in 1 of these 4 directions:
-- Re-outline an introduction to geospatial data from scratch
+- Re-outline an introduction to geospatial data from scratch.
+This lesson is a giant monster-- more than 11 hours!
+Can we outline a better way to provide an introduction to scripting-based GIS?
+This would be a largely white-board and sticky-note session.
 - Closely read 3-4 episodes and put together detailed issues and start forks in small groups
-    - 10' Workbench / Issues overview
+    - Brief overview of the Carpentries Workbench / Issues
-    - 60' Small groups
+    - Small groups create issues and start writing markdown in forks of the lesson--with pull requests to happen after the conference.
-    - 20' Report back discussion of issues
+    - Report back on issues
-- 90 minutes open discussion on the learning goals for this workshop
+- An open discussion on the learning objectives for this lesson.
+Each episode has stated objectives at the top.
+Are they accurate?
+Are the goals achievable based on the content?
-- 90 minutes on using the WorkBench and the Carpentries teaching method
+- A brief hands-on overview of using the Carpentries WorkBench demonstrating the Carpentries teaching method.

 ## Contributing to lesson development